andydevs/shuffle-experiment/README.md

 I've created an algorithm that takes two random inceces in the array and swaps them, what I call a shuffle.

 This is an experiment to determine how many times a sorted array of arbitrary length must be shuffled to produce the maximum "randomness" in the array.

+Since this isn't a release-bound project, I haven't included a license.